 Baking ingredients including cooking utensils, measuring cups and spoons, egg slicers, can openers, vegetable peelers, cupcake holders,, fresh fruit and vegetables (organic options available), frozen food including potato croquettes, french fries, pizzas, along with frozen meat, chicken and fish.
 You’ll also find personal grooming items including moisturisers, cleansers, razors, sunblock, feminine hygiene products and toilet paper.

 The two levels are serviced by a lift, there are small carts available and toilets on both floors.
 It is fully air-conditioned, allowing you the time for your shopping, perusing the aisles adding to the overall supermarket feel.
 Really, all it needed was some bad elevator music to shop to, and this would be the complete experience!
 The staff couldn’t be more helpful and are keen for the store to be a success.

-Vietnam’s giant conglomerate Vingroup continues to expand and has recently launched six new chains to its subsidiary VinMart in Hoi An.
+Vietnam’s giant conglomerate Vingroup continues to expand and has recently launched a number of outlets of VinMart in Hoi An.
 This launch could be considered a milestone in the economic development of Hoi An, a city that was left behind until the upsurge of tourism.

 The stores are mostly for convenience items, in here you’ll find toiletries, certain household items (like dustbin bags, tape, washing powder or plastic containers), refrigerated drinks, cigarettes, small liquor bottles and of course food.
 Most of the food on offer are snacks like instant noodles or cookies.
 But there are select ingredients like cold meats and also fresh fruit.
 It’s not the place you’re looking for when doing a stock up on cooking ingredients for the month.
 But it’s open 24 hours so perhaps a shining star during less sober wanderings between karaoke bars.